slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Faults are thick where love is thin."
 -- Proverb*

-> *"The most authentic relationship is between two people who don't speak the same language." (...)
+> *"The most authentic relationship is between two people who don’t speak the same language." (...)
 "A beautiful relationship is between equals, intellectually and ethically."
 -- rapahelz@x*